buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/PropertySets/Pset_WasteTerminalTypeFloorWaste.md

+# Pset_WasteTerminalTypeFloorWaste

 Pipe fitting, set into the floor, that collects waste water and discharges it to a separate trap.
 <!-- end of short definition -->